 Even the pseudoskeptics at Wikipedia have to admit that anomalous voices were heard around Indridason, though they try hard to cast doubt on the reports:

 Spiritualists report that . . . there were occasions when several voices were heard around Indriði while he was visiting his fiancée on a farm, including one outdoors in broad daylight when multiple different voices spoke to him and each other, in immediate succession and even simultaneously.
 Proponents say that an observer who suspected him of ventriloquism reported that he once heard a male and female voice singing simultaneously in a skillful and trained manner, a supposedly impossible feat for Indriði, who was described as an untrained singer who used to sing in the cathedral choir.
 Believers cited an anecdotal story that a friend tried to trap Indriði by singing a duet with one of the voices and setting the pitch uncomfortably high, but concluded it was “very improbable that there was in the whole town a singer who could” have sung as well as the voice did.

-Notice how the writer of the piece hint at possible ventriloquism and prefacing their comments with “proponents say” or “believers cited” in order to cast doubt.
+Notice how the writers of the piece hint at possible ventriloquism and preface their comments with “proponents say” or “believers cited” in order to cast doubt.
 They don’t go into the precautions against fraud or the detailed positive reports given by impartial investigators.